the-turing-way/the-turing-way/book/website/afterword/glossary.md

 A message the user can attach to a commit to explain what it contains.

+### Communication channel

+The method of communication established for projects that might include mailing lists, community forums, chats and/or social media.

 ### Community member

 People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.